 Thankfully this unfortunate and tragic accident resulted in non-fatal injury but there are others that result in death.
 Whatever the circumstances were are here to help you both from a legal and financial point of view.

-Compensation for a Fatal Accident Compensation Claim
+Fatal Accident Dependency Claim